Ecodev/graphql-doctrine/README.md

 ## Usage

 The public API is limited to the public methods on `Types` and the annotations.
-So the it's the constructor and;
+So the it's the constructor and:

 - `$types->get()` to get either an `ObjectType` from an entity or any other custom types (eg: `string` or mapped type)